NoamGit/ihack/README.md

  resulting in 89 dimension feature vec

 ### Training
-A decision tree (100 tree 32 depth) and logistic-regression models for binary classification of pro or anti ISR opinion using Azure ML
+A decision tree (100 tree 32 depth) and logistic-regression models for binary classification of pro or anti-XXX opinion using Azure ML

 ### Test precision, recall and accuracy results: